MohamedBechirMejri/TOP-ImageSlider/README.md

   - should be a simple click on the right nav button
   - ~~if the current img id == array.length then change the picture to id == 1~~
   - the number of seconds should be a variable so the dev can choose how many seconds they want the slideshow to take
+- change background of body to to a blurred version of current img.